section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 2. Blockchain software developers

 These developers are mainly responsible for designing and building the front-end of Dapps.
-Basically, the web and mobile interfaces that users interact with.
+The web and mobile interfaces that users interact with.
 Most blockchain developers fall under this category.

 They mainly write code using Solidity and Javascript programming languages.